AlterEgo7/coolpay/README.md

 ```
 coolpay login -u <username> -p <apikey>
 ```
-Logging in will save the token at ~/.coolpay
+Successfully logging in will save the token at ~/.coolpay

 To create a new recipient:
 ```